grame-cncm/faustcourse/session2/Lesson 6.md

 ### pattern matching expressions

-Pattern matching is a very powerful mechanism to algorithmically generate Faust circuit.
+Pattern matching is a very powerful mechanism to algorithmically generate Faust circuits.
 Let's say that you want to describe a function to duplicate an circuit several times in parallel:

     duplicate(1,x) = x;